georgiadavis/georgiadavis.github.io/projects/categories.md

 GoFundMe is an online fundraising platform that enables people to receive donations in times of need.
 GoFundMe category pages validate that a specific cause is worth raising money on GoFundMe.
 Redesigning category pages was apart of a wider company effort to update all GoFundMe marketing pages.

 The goal for category pages was to increase the number of campaigns started on the GoFundMe platform.
-I worked with the marketing team, the SEO team, the front-end engineer team, and the lead designer for a duration of three months.
+I worked with the marketing team, the SEO team, the front-end engineer team, and the lead designer for  three months.
 I focused on category pages while the lead designer worked on the GoFundMe homepage.

 ![an image alt text]({{ site.baseurl }}/assets/img/CAT1.png)